About the Program

 The program provides essential cultural context to frame your academic experience in Venice, with a variety of required activities and workshops on topics that in past years have included Italian fashion and design, Venetian mask-making, the traditional rowing technique, Voga, and Venetian cooking.

-You enroll in two of the courses listed below.
+You enroll in two courses.
 Please note that final course placement is dependent on availability and is determined by the Venice program upon your enrollment.

 Each course counts as one semester-long course (4 credits) of degree credit; students enroll in two courses for 8 credits total.